Haiti unrest strands a number of US volunteer groups

 Volunteer groups from several U.S. states are stranded in Haiti after violent protests over fuel prices canceled flights and made roads unsafe.

-Church groups in South Carolina, Florida, Georgia and Alabama are among those who haven't been able to leave, according to newspaper and television reports.
+Church groups in South Carolina, Florida, Georgia and Alabama are among those that haven't been able to leave, according to newspaper and television reports.

+Some flights were resuming Sunday afternoon, according to airline officials and the flight tracking website FlightAware.
+American Airlines spokesman Ross Feinstein said in an email that two flights bound for Miami and one for New York had taken off Sunday afternoon.

+But even getting to an airport could be risky, U.S. officials warned.
+The U.S. State Department issued an alert Sunday urging its citizens on the island to shelter in place and not to go to an airport unless travelers had confirmed their departing flight was taking off.

 Chapin United Methodist Church in South Carolina posted online Sunday that its mission team is safe but stranded.
 Marcy Kenny, assimilation minister for the church, told The State newspaper that the group is hoping the unrest will abate enough for them to make it to the airport.

+"They're just waiting for things to die down a little bit," Kenny said.

-A North Carolina doctor and his son were part of a medical mission group had flights canceled.
-Shelley Collins tells WRAL-TV that her husband, James, and their son made it to an airport but were having trouble getting a flight.
+A North Carolina doctor and his son were part of a medical mission group that had flights canceled.
+Shelley Collins tells WRAL-TV that her husband, James, and their son made it to an airport but were having trouble getting a flight out.

+"They said there were rocks being thrown at windows, there were people with guns, there were people attacking cars," said Collins, who had spoken to her husband and son by video chat.

+About 30 volunteers from a Bradenton, Florida, church were unable to make it to the airport Saturday because of protesters blocking the streets, according to the Bradenton Herald .

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.